Welcome

 Choosing both registered and trading names involves addressing several restrictions:

-1. Identical Names: A proposed registered name cannot be the same as one already on the Companies House index (s 66 CA 2006).
-Regulations specify minor differences (like punctuation or certain words like 'UK') that are disregarded when determining if names are 'the same'.
+1. Identical or ‘same as’ names: A proposed registered name cannot be the same as one already on the Companies House index (s 66 CA 2006).
+Regulations specify minor differences (like punctuation, certain symbols, or words such as “UK”) that are disregarded when determining if names are ‘the same’.
+Names that are too like an existing registered name may be directed to change soon after incorporation.

-3. Sensitive Words: Certain words or expressions require prior approval from the Secretary of State or a relevant body, as they might imply a connection with government, specific status, or regulated activities (ss 54-55 CA 2006).
+4. Sensitive words: Certain words or expressions require prior approval from the Secretary of State or a relevant body, as they might imply a connection with government, specific status, or regulated activities (ss 54–55 CA 2006).
 These are detailed in regulations.
+Common examples include:

 Key Term: sensitive words